 After soaking the beans overnight and then blending up the onion, garlic, and cilantro (could it be easier??), you simply add everything to the slow cooker and let it work it’s magic.
 Take the beans out and serve over rice and enjoy!!

-Slow Cooker Brazilian Black Beans & Rice
+Slow Cooker Brazilian Black Beans Recipe with Rice

 These Brazilian Black Beans, known as Feijão, are an absolutely delicious traditional dish in Brazil.
 The slow cooker makes it incredibly easy and allows all of the meat, onion, cilantro, and garlic flavors to cook into the beans for a distinctive, thick, saucy, hearty dish.